 Children, like adults, can be deeply affected when a close relative, especially a parent or sibling, sustains a brain injury.
 The needs of young people are often forgotten as families struggle to rebuild their lives after a brain injury.
 At a time of trauma and uncertainty, children may feel upset, confused and excluded from the information loop.
 When a brain injury happens, adults may instinctively want to protect children by not talking about what has happened.
 However, research suggests that children cope much better if they are told the truth and kept informed at a level that makes sense to them.
 This is especially important in the early days when a loved one is first admitted into the hospital, as the child will wonder what has happened and will probably experience a disruption in their normal routine.
 They will also likely continue to need support when the individual comes back home, although how much will depend on the effects of the injury and the adjustment to the new way of life following the brain injury.
 NDBIN has a variety of resources to help explain things in an age appropriate way.
 Our staff can also assist you with determining the right way to frame this information, please contact us for more information on this.
 Role changes within the family can also have an impact on children.
-Even very young children may be required to assume additional household duties to try to support the uninjured parent who is caring for a spouse or an injured child.
+Even very young children may be required to assume additional household duties to try to support the parent without an injury who is caring for a spouse or a child with an injury.
 Older children may be given extra responsibility, perhaps being asked to look after younger children in the family.
-They may be asked to 'keep an eye' on the injured person and this can gradually reverse roles, where children become almost parent-like towards an injured parent or take on a parenting role of a sibling.
+They may be asked to 'keep an eye' on the person with an injury and this can gradually reverse roles, where children become almost parentlike towards a parent with an injury or take on a parenting role of a sibling.
 Children may experience conflict over the reversal of roles between parent and child.
 Others will find it helpful for them to play a supportive role.
 Make sure any tasks that a child takes on to help around the house or with caregiving activities are suitable for their age.
 Assure that they are given the chance to regularly talk about how they are feeling with someone they trust, and are encouraged to seek support if they are struggling with their new role.